Mac-Barrett/svelte-mount-on-scroll/README.md

 Useful for making snappy websites, where information or paragraphs are contained inside of the MountOnScroll component.
 Uses the built in svelte/transition fly

-## Properties:
+#### Properties:
-Optional properties for customizing how your component will come into view:
+Optional properties for customizing how your child components will come into view:

 ```ts
 /** Size Props for the placeholder div, manual tweaking is generally needed in order to properly mount things in succession as opposed to all at once. */